 So you can store “extra toiletries” in a basket.
 But don’t just put “Bathroom stuff” all in one basket (that would be keeping the curling iron next to the soap scum remover).

-If you label the bin, you will make it more likely that you’ll remember where things go.
+If you label the bin or storage bag, you will make it more likely that you’ll remember where things go.
 And you will keep it organized too.

 Redo Your Closet Systems/Shelves